jota-ele-ene/just-me/README.md

 You can also add the `ga_tracking_id` param and set your Google Analytics tag.

-**Just me!** theme only renders the home page. so, you should also include the `disableKinds` variable to specify which type of pages Hugo should not render.
+**Just me!** theme only renders the home page.
+So, you should also include the `disableKinds` variable to specify which type of pages Hugo should not render.
 Unless you extend the theme in your site and override with your own templates, keep these values for `disableKinds`:

 ```
 disableKinds = ["taxonomy", "term", "RSS", "sitemap"]